ldclaar/Tissuecyte_Annotation/README.md

   * RGB sliders/toggle - modifies the display for the given channels
   * Coronal, Horizontal, Sagittal buttons - change the view depending on which button is pressed
   * To move to different slices arcoss the brain, drag the main slider or use the left/right arrow keys
+  * Zoom in/out - use mouse wheel
+  * Can move image around my holding the left mouse button and then dragging anywhere on the screen

 ### Warp Points to CCF
   * Once all points have been annotated, click the Warp Annotations to CCF button to warp the points.
 Once this process has finished, a popup will appear saying that a new window will open with the warped points.
 Click OK and then wait for the CCF volume to be loaded.